typicalninja493/Axix-translation/README.md

 * Create a folder with your locale code if it does not exist, for example es for spanish (must be the locale code), if a folder with your loacale exists, do not create a new one, edit **only** the untranslated parts

-If your created a loacale folder
+If your created a locale folder

 **>** Copy the files in the en/ folder to your locale folder